arvindag/Misc-Docs/databasesTips.md

 a given.
 Rows are spread around the cluster based on a hash of the partition key, which is the first element of the PRIMARY KEY.
 So, the key to spreading data evenly is this: pick a good primary key.
 I'll explain how to do this in a bit.

-###### Rule 2: Minimize the Number of Partitions Read
+###### Rule 2: Minimize the Number of Partitions Read when querying
 Partitions are groups of rows that share the same partition key.
 When you issue a read query, you want to read rows from as few partitions as possible.

 Why is this important?
 Each partition may reside on a different node.
+Different partitions live on different nodes.
-The coordinator will generally need to issue separate commands to separate nodes for each partition you request.
+The coordinator will
+generally need to issue separate commands to separate nodes for each partition you request.
 This adds a lot of overhead and increases the variation in latency.
 Furthermore, even on a single node, it's more expensive to read from multiple partitions than from a single one due